YongZhiFoo/Trust_MA/README.md

-# Statistical analyses for the paper Accuracy in facial trustworthiness impressions: Kernel of truth, or modern physiognomy?
+# Accuracy in facial trustworthiness impressions: Kernel of truth, or modern physiognomy?
 A meta-analysis.
+## Statistical analyses

 There are three separate html files: one for the face-level analysis, another for the perceiver-level analysis, and the last one for the research weaving analysis.